Ani Ski & Snowboard Terrain

 Sidecountry and Backcountry

-We’ll call everything else the sidecountry (ie backcountry close to the ski boundaries) and this is where Ani Ski Resort comes to the fore!
+Where Ani Ski Resort comes to the fore is the sidecountry (ie backcountry close to the ski boundaries that is lift accessed or almost fully lift accessed).
 If you’re willing to put in a small amount of work and have skins or snowshoes, Ani offers lots of powder rewards.

 Guiding